University of Technology Sydney

 • Hunt, B. and Terry, C. (2018) Financial Institutions + Markets, 8th edition, Cengage Learning (NZ) Limited.

-Students are provided with lecture notes that include material from several texts and publications.
+Students are provided with lecture notes that include materials from several texts and publications.
 There are two Australian textbooks that cover the topics studied in the subject.
 These textbooks are listed below under ‘References’.
 In the ‘Class Schedule’ reference chapters are written for the textbook by Viney and Philips (2019).